Xemicolon/Javascript/README.md

 4. Principal- 2000, time- 3

-...### NB: Each individual object should have 'principal' and 'time' as keys.
+### NB: Each individual object should have 'principal' and 'time' as keys.

-...Write a function called "interestCalculator" that takes an array as a single argument and does the following:
+Write a function called "interestCalculator" that takes an array as a single argument and does the following:

-...Determine the rate applicable using the conditions:
+Determine the rate applicable using the conditions:

 - If the principal is greater than or equal to 2500 and the time is greater than 1 and less than 3, then rate = 3